Donnxx/ArenaAFK/README.md

 A Python application that monitors for arena queue availability in games and sends Discord notifications when queues are ready.

+WOW MUST BE THE SELECTED WINDOW BEFORE YOU WALK AWAY!

 ## Features

 - **OCR Detection**: Detects "Enter"/"Accept" using enhanced preprocessing and confidence filtering